FRRouting/frr/doc/user/ospfd.rst

    Fix the Maximum Stack Depth supported by the router.
 The value depend of the MPLS dataplane.
 E.g. for Linux kernel, since version 4.13 it is 32.

-.. index:: [no] segment-routing prefix A.B.C.D/M index (0-65535) [no-php-flag]
+.. index:: [no] segment-routing prefix A.B.C.D/M index (0-65535) [no-php-flag|explicit-null]
-.. clicmd:: [no] segment-routing prefix A.B.C.D/M index (0-65535) [no-php-flag]
+.. clicmd:: [no] segment-routing prefix A.B.C.D/M [index (0-65535)|no-php-flag|explicit-null]

    Set the Segment Routing index for the specified prefix.
 Note that, only prefix with /32 corresponding to a loopback interface are currently supported.
 The 'no-php-flag' means NO Penultimate Hop Popping that allows SR node to request to its neighbor to not pop the label.
+The 'explicit-null' means that neighbor nodes must swap the incoming label by the MPLS Explicit Null label before delivering the packet.

 .. index:: show ip ospf database segment-routing <adv-router ADVROUTER|self-originate> [json]
 .. clicmd:: show ip ospf database segment-routing <adv-router ADVROUTER|self-originate> [json]